omeka/omeka-s-enduser/docs/modules/mapping.md

 * **Delete Marker**: The small white button with a trashcan icon.
 This option is only available after a marker has been added.
 Click the icon to select a marker.
 Click the marker to be removed and it will disappear.
 Use the grey buttons to "Save" or "Cancel" these changes.
 * **Search Address**: The small white square with a black magnifying glass icon.
 Click to enter an address in the search bar.
 * **Set the current view as default view**: The small white square with a target or crosshair symbol.
 The map will default to a zoomed out (global) view.
 Click to set the current view as the default view for this item.
 * **Go to current default view**: The small black square with a black box around a dot.
-The This option is only available after you have set a default view.
+This option is only available after you have set a default view.
 Click to pan and zoom map to the selected view for this item.
 * **Clear the default center and zoom level**: The small white square with a black "X".
 This option is only available after you have set a default view.
 Click to clear pan and zoom preferences and return to the initial global view.

 In addition to these options, you can also navigate the map using your mouse or trackpad by scrolling to zoom and clicking and dragging to pan.